- PART 1: OVERVIEW

 Content Element Components, zu erkennen am Namespace-Prefix

-wie beispielsweise
+ce: wie beispielsweise

 Es sind diese Komponenten, mit denen die Informations- und